Advanced Police Studies

 - Recognizing and appreciating the different styles and approaches to learning that an emerging adult learner may use/exhibit (multiple intelligences).

-- Mentoring students as they proceed through their journey of becoming a policing professional in both the classroom and through their practicum experiences.
+- Mentoring students as they proceed through their journey of becoming a policing professional in both the classroom and through their placement experiences.

 - Offering general knowledge and generic skills, in addition to specific vocational skills.